yuelchen/learn-java/README.md

 3. Start IDE and designate your workspace location or import this repository project.

 ## About Java
-source: Head First Java by Bert Bates and Kathy Sierra
+Source: Head First Java by Bert Bates and Kathy Sierra
 + **The 5 W's and How of Java**
     - **What** is java? </br>
     Java is a friendly object-oriented programming language that was designed to be portable - follows the principle of write once and run anywhere.
 An [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) language - also known as OOP - referes to a language that uses the concept of objects to contain data for running through procedures. </br>